-During winter storms, TxDOT snowplows work around the clock to make roads passable.
-These large vehicles can present a hazard for drivers who follow too closely.
+During winter storms, our snowplows work around the clock to make roads passable.
 Observe these tips to stay safe while giving snowplow operators room to do their jobs.

 - Keep well back from snowplows

 Plow drivers can't see directly behind their trucks.
 Sometimes they must stop or back up.
-Staying a safe distance behind a snowplow will protect you from possible injury and protect your car from sanding material that plows spread on slick roadways.
+Staying a safe distance of at least 200 feet behind a snowplow will protect you from possible injury and protect your car from sanding material that plows spread on slick roadways.

 - Know where the snowplow is on multi-lane highways